Old Inlet Breach on Fire Island

 The BCP calls for filling breaches which do not occur in the federally designated wilderness area.
 For the breach at Smith Point County Park, which is within Fire Island National Seashore boundaries but is not within the wilderness area, BCP actions were implemented immediately to close the breach by mechanical means.
 Closure was completed in November 2012.

-Monitoring the Wilderness Breach
+The Wilderness Breach

 Between January and mid-March 2013, when a series of winter storms affected the island, the new inlet migrated to the west and its channel deepened.
 The breach remains dynamic, but by early 2014 no monitoring data has triggered the immediate closure of the breach.